robbinwilson24/javascript-drum-kit/README.md

 - Interactive visual representation of the drum kit.
 - Realistic sound effects for each drum component.
 - Easy-to-use and intuitive interface.
-- Pop up modal with webkit scroll functionality.
+- Pop-up modal with webkit scroll functionality.

 ## Technologies Used: <a name="technologies"/>